eclipse-thingweb/playground/README.md

 ## To-Do

 * test cases:
-    * valid TDs
+  * forms in the root with op from non root forms
-    * invalid TDs
+  * putting strings in security that are not defined in securityDefinitions
-    * warning TDs
+  * op in event that has action or property op and vice versa
 * Scripting:
     * invalid args, such as integers or non valid paths
     * manual